Free Car Insurance Comparison

 Since we know that Mississippi requires all drivers to have the minimum insurance in order to drive, what happens to those who are caught driving without it?
 Well, in Mississippi there are some pretty strict penalties in place.

-Even if it is your first offense, in Mississippi, if you are caught without your insurance you will be fined $1,000 and will have your driving privileges suspended for one year or until you can proof you are insured.
+Even if it is your first offense, if you are caught driving without your insurance in Mississippi you will be fined $1,000 and will have your driving privileges suspended for one year or until you can proof you are insured.

 This means that you won’t be allowed to drive until you can prove you have some sort of car insurance, or else you won’t be allowed to drive for at least a year.
 Anytime law enforcement pulls you over, you will have to provide proof of insurance, as well as your car’s registration and driver’s license.
 What are some acceptable methods of proving you have insurance?